-You can download thousands of audio books and listen on your computer or transfer books to a portable device, like an iPod or MP3 player.
-You can also download e-books!
+eBranch2Go allows you to download thousands of eBooks and audio books to your computer or a portable device, like a Kindle, Nook or MP3 player.
 Download the latest best sellers, fiction, and nonfiction to your e-reader today!
-Did you get a Nook, Kindle or other ebook reader?
-Did you get an Android phone?
+Do you have a Nook, Kindle or other ebook reader?
+Do you have an Android phone?
 We offer free ebooks online right here.
-Did you get an MP3 PLAYER or some other portable audio device?
+Do you have an MP3 player or some other portable audio device?
 Check out our large selection of audiobooks.
 Need help with your new device?
 Stop in and we’ll show you how you can download the newest books right from our website!
-You will need to sign in using your full 14-digit library card number.
+All you need is your device, our website and a library card!

 HeritageQuest® Online is a comprehensive treasury of American genealogical sources—rich in unique primary sources, local and family histories, and finding aids.